cables-gl/cables/doc/README.md

 # cables Documentation / Gitbook

 - Uses [Gitbook](https://github.com/GitbookIO/gitbook)
-- Can produce `.pdf` and `.epub`-files
-- The `ops`-folder currently contains a copy of the ops-documentation, because gitbook uses the same `.gitignore` file Github does, so we cannot ignore the `ops` folder for now… :/

 ## Installation

+- `nvm use 6` – switch to node.js v6

 - `npm install gitbook-cli -g` (see [gitbook docu ](https://github.com/GitbookIO/gitbook/blob/master/docs/setup.md))
 - `npm install`

 ## Build

-- Run `npm run build` to generate op-doc and clean up after itself
+- Run `npm run build` to generate op-doc and clean up after itself, the directory `_book` contains the static-html-pages then

-- When everything looks good, build static files with `gitbook build`
+### Build in Detail

+- Copies all op-documentations with images from the `src` folder to the temp folder `ops`
+- A script generates the op-summary with indentation for every namespace
+- `SUMMARY_base.md` defines the basic book structure, here you can add tutorials / articles
+- A script will generate `SUMMARY.md`, which consists of `SUMMARY_base.md` (all articles / tutorials) and appends the documentation for the ops
+- After the build is finished the temporary foldr `ops` is deleted
+- In `_book` you can now start a http-server to view the book

 ## Testing